plops/cl-py-generator/example/103_co2_sensor/README.md

 - vin of sensor to the vin pin that is next to the usb connector i
 - need to disconnect to start board though. maybe i will also need to
 - use the ground from there

+- looks like the sensor keeps working when usb is unplugged and a battery is connected. not sure if the values are correct, though. the measuerement values seem to increase